Joseph Zhang Dapeng

-Zhang Dapeng (Chinese: 張大鵬, 1754 – 12 March 1815), also known as Saint Joseph Zhang Dapeng, was a Chinese martyr.
+Joseph Zhang Dapeng (張大鵬, 1754 – 12 March 1815) was a Chinese martyr saint.

 Life

-Zhang Dapeng was born in 1754 as a Buddhist in Guizhou.
-He was a silkmaker by trade and operated a business with a partner that was surnamed Wang.
-His partner's son Wang Zheng, was sent to attend examinations in Beijing.
-While Wang Zheng was there, he encountered the Catholic Church in Beijing, converted and was baptized.
-Wang Zheng then began trying to convert others to the faith and when he returned home to Guizhou, he also tried to convert his family there.
+Zhang Dapeng was born in 1754 in Guizhou and was raised as a Buddhist.
+He was a silk-maker by trade and operated a business with a partner who was surnamed Wang.
+His partner's son, Wang Zheng, was sent to attend examinations in Beijing.
+While there, Wang Zheng encountered the Catholic Church in Beijing, converted, and was baptized.
+Wang Zheng then began trying to convert others to the faith, and when he returned home to Guizhou, he also tried to convert members of his family.

-Zhang Dapeng did not want to convert, however.
-He had married a wife named Chen Shi (陈氏), but after many years, she had not provided him with a son, so he had taken a concubine as a second wife to produce a child.
-He then had a son with his second wife named Zhang Dewang (张德旺) who was born in 1793.
-Conversion to Christianity would have required him to only have one wife, and because his first wife was seen to be the proper wife and the second wife had the status of a concubine, it would have meant that the mother of his only son had to leave him.
+However, Zhang Dapeng did not want to convert.
+He had married a wife named Chen Shi (陳氏), but after many years, she had not provided him with a son.
+He had therefore had taken a concubine as a second wife to produce a child.
+His second wife gave birth to a son, Zhang Dewang (張德旺), who was born in 1793.
+Conversion to Christianity would have required him to keep only one wife.
+Because his first wife was seen to be the proper wife and the second wife had the status of a concubine, this would have meant that the mother of his only son had to leave him.

-A Chinese priest named Luo Madi (罗玛弟) was doing missionary efforts in neighbouring Sichuan at that time and he sent a Chinese lay missionary named Hu Shilu (胡世禄 - baptismal name was Lawrence) to go to Guizhou to preach the faith and establish a mission there.
+A Sichuanese priest named Mathias Lo (羅瑪弟) was serving as a missionary in nearby Sichuan at that time, and he sent a Sichuanese lay missionary named Lawrence Hu Shilu (胡世祿; Laurent Hou) to go to Guizhou to preach the faith and establish a mission.

-Hu Shilu encountered Zhang Dapeng and managed to convince him to change his mind about accepting the faith.
-Zhang Dapeng then agree to send his concubine away.
-He paid a dowry for her to be married to a Catholic layman that was surnamed Du, and then he began religious instructions to join the Catholic Church.
-One of his fellow catechumens in the same class was the future Chinese martyr saint Wu Guosheng (吴国盛 - baptismal name was Peter, also called Peter Wu).
+Lawrence Hu met Zhang Dapeng and helped him to accept faith in Christ.
+Zhang Dapeng agreed to send his concubine away, and he paid a dowry for her to be married to a Catholic layman surnamed Du.
+Then he began attending religious instructions to join the Catholic Church.
+One of his fellow catechumens in the same class was the future Chinese martyr saint Peter Wu Guosheng.

-He was baptized in the year 1800 baptized at the age 46 by \Luo Madi.
-After the baptism, he started to preach the word of the Roman Catholic Church.
-He taught over a thousand people to accept Catholicism.
-He also sometimes helped in doing service for poor elderly people and orphans.

-He also spent three years working as a headmaster and teacher at a Catholic school that was set up by a missionary in Guiyang.
+Zhang Dapeng was baptized in the year 1800, at the age 46, by Father Mathias Lo.
+After baptism, he began to preach to others about the faith of the Catholic Church.
+Over the next fifteen years, he taught many people about Catholicism, and he even moved to live on a busy street so that he could share the faith with thers.
+He also served the poor, elderly people, and orphans, and he spent three years working as a headmaster and teacher at a Catholic school in Guiyang that had been established by a missionary.